 - It shall be the responsibility of the MPD station clerk to arrange for the release of persons arrested by officers of the Agency, if the arrested person qualifies for release under the provisions of the Citation Release Program; and

 - The Agency officer who made the apprehension will be listed as the arresting officer and will be responsible for preparation of all required reports.

 - The MPD shall provide to the Agency:

 Property and Evidence

 - The MPD will provide services to the Agency for crime scene searches, evidence collection and identification, ballistics testing and examination, chemical testing, and narcotics testing.
-The MPD will retain evidence for presentation in court.
+The MPD will retain evidence for presentation in court; and

 - As necessary, members of the MPD will provide expert or supportive court testimony in Agency court cases.